 Trials are normal.
 Whether one is a Christian or a nutty sinner, they are going to experience trials.
 The blessing for us, as Christians, is we have the Word of God.
-Sinners do not (although they can by accepting Jesus).
-In the hardest of times, we can search the Word (our Bible) and find the perfect Bible verse about overcoming trials.
+Sinners do not (although they can if they accept Jesus).
+In the hardest times, we can search the Word (our Bible) and find the perfect verse about overcoming trials.

 Isn’t that terrific?

-Whether you’re reading the Bible in the New American Standard Version, the New English Version or the King James Version as Jesus spoke it (I’m joking!), you need to read the Bible with eyes of faith.
-I like to read the Bible in good old fashioned paper form, but I will also visit Bible Gateway.com.
+Whether you’re reading the Bible in the New American Standard Version, the New English Version, or the King James Version as Jesus spoke it (I’m joking!), you need to read it with eyes of faith.
+I like to read the Bible in good old-fashioned paper form with pages, but I will also visit Bible Gateway.com.
 That is how I find the perfect Bible verse about overcoming trials.

 Bible verse about overcoming trials from Corinthians and other chapters of the Bible.

 Do you have a favorite translation?
 I’m digging The message these days.